Compare Multi-Tools

 Fixability 8.0%

-• PRO No specification found showing that standard screws or tools are used for disassembly; maintenance ease is unclear.
+• CON No specification found showing that standard screws or tools are used for disassembly; maintenance ease is unclear.

 Function 73.2%